 Time in the Market Beats Timing the Market

-I won’t kid you—that 50% drop was terrifying.
-But if you panicked and sold, you would have missed the recovery.
+While that more than 50% drop was terrifying, if you panicked and sold, you would have essentially locked in your losses and missed the subsequent recovery.

 Understanding Dollar Cost Averaging

-To help curb your impulse to pull out of the market when it is low—and continue investing instead—consider the idea of “dollar cost averaging.”
+To help curb your impulse to pull out of the market when it is low—and continue investing instead—you may want to consider dollar cost averaging.

 Tax Loss Harvesting

-When the market turns sour, consider tax loss harvesting.
-I know your eyes started to glaze over the second you saw the word “tax,” but bear with me for a minute here.
+There are some times when you may actually want to lock in your losses by selling low.
+When the market turns sour, you may want to consider tax loss harvesting.
+Maybe your eyes start to glaze over the second you see the word “tax,” but bear with me for a minute here.
 It’s important for investors to manage their taxes because they can take a bite out of your returns.

-During major market downturns this technique can ease the pain of capital losses—but it’s important to consider reinvesting the money you raise when you sell or you’ll risk missing the recovery.
-Keep in mind that investing comes risk, so there’s no assurance that a recovery will, in fact, occur.
+During major market downturns, this technique can ease the pain of capital losses—but it’s important to consider reinvesting the money you raise when you sell, or you’ll risk missing the recovery.
+Keep in mind that with investing comes risk, so there’s no assurance that a recovery will, in fact, occur.

 It’s human nature to be concerned, or to feel panic at times.
 Sometimes, the best investment advice is not to give in to your feelings.
 Investing in a down market can seem like a scary proposition, but it can ultimately be a part of a balanced investment strategy that helps you grow your wealth over time.